 In many ways, now is a good time to buy a home in Portland, Oregon.
 This is true whether you’re a first-time or repeat buyer.
 But there are some things you need to know about the local real estate market before moving forward.

-The first thing home buyers need to realize is that house prices in Portland are expected to rise over the next few months, as they already have been over the past year.
+The first thing home buyers need to realize is that house prices in Portland are expected to rise over the next few months, despite having dipped slightly over the past year.

-According to the real estate information company Zillow, the median home price in Portland, Oregon increased by 0.4% over the past 12 months.
-And the way things are going, home prices are expected to stay along a somewhat similar pace throughout the remainder of the year.
+According to the real estate information company Zillow, the median home price in Portland, Oregon decreased by 1.5% over the past 12 months.
+They now sit at $516,539.
+That said, the 2026 forecast suggests home prices in Portland will rise steadily, though not at the rapid paces seen in years past.

 Related: The cost of buying in Portland

 So, is it a good time to buy that house in Portland?
 From a market perspective, a case could be made for buying sooner rather than later.
-If Portland home prices do continue to rise, as predicted, those who delay their purchases until later in 2025 could encounter higher housing costs.
+If Portland home prices do rise, as predicted, those who delay their purchases until later in 2026 could encounter higher housing costs.

 Home buyers in Portland should also know that the local real estate market is very competitive right now.
 This is largely due to a lack of inventory.
 In fact, Oregon has some of the lowest housing inventory in the entire country.
 Housing inventory is particularly tight in the “starter home” price range.